-If you or someone you know is looking to buy or sell a house in Boise Idaho, or nearby, contact Tony Greising-Murschel.
-He’d love to help you out, as he has been helping out so many families recently.
+If you or someone you know is looking to buy or sell a house in Boise Idaho, or nearby, contact Tony or me.
+We’d love to help you out, as we’ve been helping out so many families already!

 So, what was it about Idaho that made us want to buy a house and put down some roots here?

 Let’s dive into 9 exciting reasons why you should consider moving to Idaho.